 Transport From Kampala to Entebbe Airport

-For those who prefer private rides, the only answer for you is an airport taxi.
-Be sure to reserve a taxicab with one of the agencies in advance.
+For those who prefer private rides, the only answer for you is an Airport taxi.
+Be sure to reserve a cab with one of the agencies in advance.
 Avoid the last-minute call option, you will be disappointed.

 When you book a cab for EBB drop-off, the driver will come for you at your exact location in Kampala city or other places.
 Please share the correct time for pick up, the phone number to call, and the location.

 Be sure to suggest the pick-up time that is three hours before your departure time.
 Also, don’t forget to consider traffic Jam especially if your trip is in the morning or evening hours.
 A taxicab is quick and limits you from the hustle and bustle of public means, especially when you have too much luggage with you.

 Travel like a boss.
 The rates depend on the distance covered.
 From Kampala, you pay between 35 – 40 USD or 120,000 – 140,000 Uganda shillings.
 This charge caters for fuel, car, and driver fees.

 If not private means, public transport is also possible.
 It is cheap, but not quick.
 From Kampala, you can take a matatu from the old taxi park up to the Entebbe airport stage at a fee of 5000 Uganda shillings.
 From this stage, you continue by a taxicab up to the airport.
 Shared cabs charge 3000 shillings per person.